When you want a new driveway, there are plenty of options open to you.

 This also makes them SuDS-compliant - SuDs stands for Sustainable Drainage Systems, and is a government initiative to manage stormwater more efficiently and prevent flooding, particularly in urban or suburban areas where development has encouraged surface water to accumulate.
 The trend of turning front gardens into driveways has contributed to the problem, which is why local authorities often refuse to grant planning permission when certain driveway materials are involved.

-The good news is that resin driveways generally don't require planning permission, which is always a bonus!
+The good news is that resin driveways generally don't require planning permission from Hetton-le-Hole council, which is always a bonus!

 Related post: Do you need planning permission for resin driveways?